The Misfit of Demon King Academy: Media

-Light novels
+Light novel

 The series was first published online as a web novel in April 2017 on the user-generated novel publishing website Shōsetsuka ni Narō by Shu.
 It was later acquired by ASCII Media Works, who published the first volume as a light novel under their Dengeki Bunko imprint in March 2018.
-Thirteen volumes have been released as of February 2023.
+17 volumes have been released as of August 2025.
 The light novel is licensed in North America by J-Novel Club.
-At Anime NYC 2022, J-Novel Club announced that the light novel will be released in print by Yen Press.
+At Anime NYC 2022, J-Novel Club announced that the light novel would be released in print by Yen Press.

+Volumes

 Manga

-A manga adaptation with art by Kayaharuka was serialized online via Square Enix's Manga UP! website from July 2018 to July 2021 and was collected in four tankōbon volumes.
+A manga adaptation with art by Kayaharuka was serialized online via Square Enix's Manga Up! website from July 2018 to July 2021 and was collected in four tankōbon volumes.
 Square Enix published the manga in English.
 On July 10, 2021, it was announced that the manga adaptation was cancelled due to Kayaharuka's illness as it was previously claimed they were undergoing treatment.
-It was later announced on July 13 that Kayaharuka passed away on July 6 from pancreatic cancer.
+It was later announced on July 13 that Kayaharuka died on July 6 from pancreatic cancer.

+Volumes

 Anime

 An anime television series adaptation was announced at the "Dengeki Bunko Aki no Namahōsō Festival" event on October 6, 2019.
 The anime was originally set to premiere in April 2020, but it was delayed until July 2020 due to production complications resulting from the COVID-19 pandemic.
 The series was animated by Silver Link and directed by Masafumi Tamura, with Shin Oonuma serving as chief director.
 Jin Tanaka handled the series composition, while Kazuyuki Yamayoshi designed the characters, and Keiji Inai composed the music.
 The 13-episode anime aired from July 4 to September 26, 2020.
 Civilian performed the opening theme "Seikai Fuseikai" (正解不正解), while Tomori Kusunoki performed the ending theme "Hamidashimono" (ハミダシモノ).
 Crunchyroll streamed the series.

 On September 4, 2020, Aniplex of America announced that the series would receive an English dub, which premiered the following day.

 On March 6, 2021, it was announced that the series would receive a second split-cour season with the staff and cast reprising their respective roles.
 Yūichirō Umehara replaced Tatsuhisa Suzuki as the voice of Anos Voldigoad for the second season.
-The first cour premiered on January 8, 2023.
+The first cour aired from January 8 to September 24, 2023.
 The opening theme is "Seien" by Lenny code fiction, while the ending theme is "Esoa" (エソア) by Momosumomosu.
 On February 11, 2023, it was announced that the seventh episode of the season and beyond would be postponed due to COVID-19.
+The season restarted broadcasting from the first episode on July 9, 2023.
+The second cour aired from April 13 to July 25, 2024.
+The second opening theme is "Maō" (魔王) by Burnout Syndromes and Nao Tōyama, while the second ending theme is "Shingetsu" (シンゲツ) by Tomori Kusunoki.

 Reception

 Sales

-According to the official English anime website, the light novels has over 2.2 million copies published as of 2023.
+According to the official English anime website, the light novels has over 2.2 million copies published by 2023.